d-spirov/tic-tac-toe/README.md

 Repository contains implementation of the game.
 Also contains a small UI application - swing based which is used as user interface to the game.

 Its a standard maven project.
+All the tests are running on the maven install build - **mvn clean install**.

+The executable swing implementation can be started by the class ** com.github.dspirov.ui.TicTacToeFrame**